Faculty:Faculty of Arts, Humanities and Social Sciences

 Courses taught: Computer Games Design , Computer Games Technology

-Cenk is a video game design scholar and gaming industry practitioner with an emphasis on gameplay, narrative, and user experience design.
+He is a game design scholar and games industry practitioner with an emphasis on gameplay, user experience, and level/content design.

 He has five years of professional experience working in industries ranging from defence to simulation to gaming.
-In addition, Cenk develops critical games that transform social and political issues into interactive narratives.
+In addition, Cenk develops experimental games to explore design methods that increase accessibility and critical games that transform social and political issues into interactive narratives.

 See Research Interests above